On This Page:

 Import groups allows you to create multiple groups at once by uploading a spreadsheet containing the names of the groups.
 While this can create multiple groups at once, all groups will be empty and you will need to manually add users.
 Alternatives:

-- To create multiple groups and have Moodle automatically assign group members, refer to Auto-Create Groups (above).
+- To create multiple groups and have Moodle automatically assign group members, see Auto-Create Groups (above).

 - To import multiple groups already populated with students, see Upload or Download Groups From Moodle.

 Before you can import groups, you must first prepare a text file containing a list of groups that you want to create.
-The group list has required fields needed in order for the import to be successful.
+The group list must include the required fields for the import to be successful.
 The file must include "groupname" as a field, and can optionally include "description".
 The following steps explain this process using Microsoft Excel.

 - Open Excel and create a new worksheet by clicking File > New Workbook.

-- In cell A1 enter "groupname" (case sensitive).
+- In cell A1 enter "groupname" (withou quotes, case sensitive).

-- Optional: In cell B1 enter "description" (case sensitive).
+- (Optional) In cell B1 enter "description" (without quotes, case sensitive).

-- In the rows that follow, enter names and descriptions for each of the groups (descriptions should be short with no commas).
+- In the rows that follow, enter names (column A) and descriptions (column B) for each of the groups.
+Descriptions should be short with no commas.

 - To save your file, click File > Save As.
 In the Format drop-down menu, change the file format to Comma Separated Values (.csv).
 Enter a name for your file, then click Save.